 Aortic calcification: An early sign of heart valve problems?

-Aortic valve calcification may be an early sign that you have heart disease, even if you don't have any other heart disease symptoms.
+Aortic valve calcification may be an early sign of heart disease, even if there aren't any other heart disease symptoms.

 - Other illnesses, such as kidney failure

-Aortic valve sclerosis — thickening and stiffness of the valve and mild aortic calcification — usually doesn't cause significant heart problems, but requires regular checkups to make sure your condition isn't worsening.
+Aortic valve sclerosis — thickening and stiffness of the valve and mild aortic calcification — usually doesn't cause significant heart problems.
+But it requires regular checkups to make sure the condition isn't worsening.
 If the valve becomes severely narrowed (stenotic), aortic valve replacement surgery may be necessary.